California-Data-Collaborative/ami-connect/docs/pipeline.md

 ## Example Workflow

 1. Download the repo to your development environment.
 Set it up using instructions in the main `README.md`.
-2. Define your sources, sinks, and output controller via the CLI and `secrets.yaml`.
+2. Ensure you have AWS credentials in `~/.aws/credentials` under a profile name like `my_aws_profile`.
+The credentials need to grant you access to AWS Secrets Manager.
-3. Run the pipeline with our CLI: `python cli.py run`
+3. Run the pipeline with our CLI: `python cli.py run --profile my_aws_profile`

 ---